 What are Butter Beans?

 Chances are you have probably eaten butter beans at least once in your life.
-If you live don’t live in areas that call them butter beans, you may be asking yourself “what are butter beans?”
+If don’t live in areas that call them butter beans, you may be asking yourself “what are butter beans?”
 Butter beans are also called lima beans.
 But don’t let the undeserved reputation of lima beans dissuade you from trying them.
 They had it right in naming them butter beans.
 Fresh butter beans are rich and flavorful.